pkmn/engine/src/lib/gen1/README.md

   glitch](https://glitchcity.wiki/Substitute_%C2%BC_HP_glitch) also fails in many cases due to Pokémon Showdown implementing the health check based on floating point division instead of integer divison like on the cartridge (meaning the Substitute 1/4 glitch will only occur if the Pokémon's maximum HP is evenly divisible by 4).
+Finally, Substitute also incorrectly blocks Dream Eater on Pokémon Showdown.

 In addition to numerous cases where Pokémon Showdown uses the wrong type of message (e.g. `|-fail` vs. `|-miss|` vs. `|-immune|`, e.g. in the case of Leech Seed) which are not documented here, Pokémon